-Under the ACA, if a large employer doesn't offer affordable coverage that provides minimum value to full-time employees (and their dependents1), and an employee gets a premium tax credit, then the employer has to pay a penalty.
-For employer-based coverage to be considered affordable in 2021, the premiums for the plan's employee-only option must be less than 9.83% of his or her 2021 annual household income.
+Under the ACA, if an applicable large employer doesn't offer affordable coverage that provides minimum value to full-time employees (and their dependents1), and an employee gets a premium tax credit, then the employer has to pay a penalty.
+For employer-based coverage to be considered affordable in 2022, the premiums for the plan's employee-only option must be less than 9.61% of his or her 2022 annual household income.